Tcorpion/Accumknowledge/Accumulating/Readme.md

    2.2 Instance Segmentation
        tricks: FPN + IOU Loss
    2.3 Panoptic Segmentation
+   2.4 Deconv to the original size of input image(For example, the upsampling in Adalsn)
+       The disadvantage of deconv: [Deconvolution and Checkerboard Artifacts](https://distill.pub/2016/deconv-checkerboard/) Using deconvolution makes Heavy checkerboard artifacts.
+       Using resize-convolution makes No checkerboard artifacts.

 3. **** (Review) Detection + Fine-Grained Recognition
    3.1 Anchor Based